You can get an eSIM plan from £6/month in the UK. We compare eSIM-compatible SIM-only deals.

 Compare SIM Only Deals with eSIM

-The following table shows a list of these eSIM-ready plans.
+The following table shows a list of eSIM-ready plans.
 You can use the filters to narrow down the list of available options.

 How To Order & Set Up An eSIM